-- 1 You have no record of sales and do not know if you will earn enough to pay your operating expenses, have a profit to live off and pay back the debt, plus interest. - 2 Any money borrowed is not your money and therefore belongs to somebody else.
-They will want their money back, plus the interest. - Whilst the interest paid is an expense, as my first accountant said, the ATO will only allow you to claim one third of the cost back as a tax deduction.
-Your business will still need to fund the other two thirds of the interest cost. - 4 It is no good blaming others, or the business environment if you cannot pay your debts.
+- 1 You have no record of sales and do not know if you will earn enough to pay your operating expenses, have a profit to live off and pay back the debt, plus interest. - Any money borrowed is not your money and therefore belongs to somebody else.
+They will want their money back, plus the interest. - Whilst the interest paid is an expense, as my first accountant said, the ATO will only give one third of the cost back as a tax deduction.
+Your business will still need to fund the other two thirds. - It is no good blaming others, or the business environment if you cannot pay your debts.
 It is always your responsibility.
 In addition, there are laws which will hold you to your responsibilities.